json-e/json-e/docs/src/operators.md

 should evaluate to a comparable value for each element.
 The `by(var)` property defaults to the identity function.

+The values sorted must all be of the same type, and either a number or a string.

 ```yaml,json-e
 template:
   $sort: [{a: 2}, {a: 1, b: []}, {a: 3}]